icelaka/DynamicMacro_Notes/README.md

 # DynamicMacro_Notes
-This is the repo for class Dynamic Macroeconomics
+This is the repo for Dynamic Macroeconomics Notes